Jacques Charpentier

-Jacques Charpentier (born 18 October 1933 in Paris, France, died 15 June 2017 in Lézignan-Corbières) was a French composer and organist.
+Jacques Georges Paul Charpentier (18 October 1933 – 15 June 2017) was a French composer and organist.
 He is unrelated to either of two other eminent French musicians with the same surname (Marc-Antoine Charpentier and Gustave Charpentier).

 Biography

-As a child he taught himself to play the piano.
+Born in Paris, he taught himself to play the piano as a child.
 From 1950 to 1953 he worked with Jeanine Rueff, then left for India, acquainting himself with traditional Hindu music in Bombay and Calcutta.
 Charpentier stayed there for 18 months, a period that would prove decisive for his musical evolution.
 Upon returning to France in 1954, he studied composition with Tony Aubin and the philosophy of music with Olivier Messiaen at the Conservatoire de Paris.
 He joined the Jeunesses musicales de France in 1959, then was named principal inspector of music in 1966 and general inspector of music in 1975 at the Secrétariat d’État à la Culture.
 In 1974 the organ of Saint-Nicolas-du-Chardonnet in Paris was named after him.
 The same year as his appointment as general inspector, he founded a center for Gregorian studies and traditional music, and also began teaching courses in orchestration at the Conservatoire de Paris.
 In 1979 he succeeded Jean Maheu as Director of Music, Lyrical Art, and Dance at the Ministère de la Culture et de la Communication, serving in that position from 1979 to 1981.
 Charpentier then became director of music for the city of Nice.
 He lived for many years in Carcassonne.

-Jacques Charpentier is also the author of pedagogical works on the Gregorian chant and the music of India.
+Charpentier also authored pedagogical works on Gregorian chant and Indian classical music.

+He died in Lézignan-Corbières on 15 June 2017, aged 83.